What is Consolidated Recovery Consolidated Recovery Systems?

 For more information, read our guide about debt statute of limitations.

-How to stop Consolidated Recovery Systems from calling
+How to stop calls from Consolidated Recovery Systems

 How to file a complaint about Consolidated Recovery Systems

-If Consolidated Recovery Systems doesn't follow the debt collection rules, contact the consumer protection authority in your province.
+If you think that Consolidated Recovery Systems is breaking any debt collection rules, contact the consumer protection authority in your province.

 Before filing, document the dates and times of contact, the phone number used, what was said, and copies of any emails, letters or texts.